Ouranosinc/Magpie/docs/permissions.rst

     can be referred to as "roles", but are inferred by :term:`Group` memberships of the :term:`Logged User` attempting to complete the request.
 See `Route Access`_ details.

+.. following are potential but not implemented: ownership permissions:
+    user/group that owns the service/resource
+    defined with the id saved directly under that Resource (see Resource.owner_[user|group]_id) role permission:
+    (user|group, permission) relationship, within separate tables in database maybe could be combined used with group permissions and 'access permissions' do, but there is still a need to check view access dynamic group with them, might require some GroupFactory?

 Route Access
 -------------